aantron/ocaml.org/data/planet/ocamlpro/alt-ergo-the-smt-solver-with-model-generation.md

 a mechanism that automatically checks the model generated.</p>
 <p>Godspeed!</p>
 <h3>Acknowledgements</h3>
-<p>We want to thank David Mentr&eacute; and Denis Cousineau at <a href="https://www.mitsubishielectric-rce.eu/merce-in-france/">Mitsubishi Electric R&amp;D Center Europe</a>
+<p>We want to thank David Mentré and Denis Cousineau at <a href="https://www.mitsubishielectric-rce.eu/merce-in-france/">Mitsubishi Electric R&amp;D Center Europe</a>
 for funding the initial work on counterexample.</p>
-<p>Note that MERCE has been a Member of the Alt-Ergo Users&rsquo; Club for 3 years.
+<p>Note that MERCE has been a Member of the Alt-Ergo Users’ Club for 3 years.
 This partnership allowed Alt-Ergo to evolve and we hope that more users will join the Club on our journey to make Alt-Ergo a must-have tool.
 Please do not hesitate to contact the Alt-Ergo team at OCamlPro: